• Menu

 Trajan’s Forum

-In the 1st century AD, the Roman Forum became somewhat cramped for the growing Roman population.
-The political and judicial activities of the Empire were transferred to the Palatine Hill.
+By the 1st century AD, the original Roman Forum had become too small to accommodate Rome’s growing population.
+Political and judicial activities had been moved to the Palatine Hill,

-The Emperors therefore decided to build new forums: Julius Caesar first, then Augustus, Vespasian, Domitian and Trajan.
+leading the emperors to build their own forums: Julius Caesar first, followed by Augustus, Vespasian, Domitian, and Trajan.

 💡 Practical information 💡